Aero Vodochody Ae270 Ibis/Spirit

 Piper PA-46 Malibu Meridian

 The PA-46 Malibu Meridian (currently M500/M600) is Pipers entry in the single turboprop class.
-It can be distinguished from the Ae270 mainly by the four cockpit windows, the larger, rectangular cabin windows (wider than high), but also by the air intake(s).
+It can be distinguished from the Ae270 mainly by the four cockpit windows, the larger, rectangular cabin windows (in landscape mode, so wider than high), but also by the air intake(s).